srl-ethz/hydra-documentation/docs/source/tools/hemera.rst

    :align: left

-| Not the orientation of the print fan.
+| Note the orientation of the print fan.

+|

 |

 |